oerc0122/MDANSE/Doc/pages/grouping.rst

 where the weight are the atom concentrations of the atoms in ethanol and water.
 Similarly to the atom grouping, the total results with molecule grouping are a weighted sum of atomic or molecular terms.
-In MDANSE either, scaled or unscaled results can be plotted and may be more useful for the specific results that has been calculated.
+In MDANSE, either scaled or unscaled results can be plotted and may be more useful for the specific results that has been calculated.